Coordinating Decisions via Quantum Telepathy: Introduction

 \section{Introduction}

 Quantum entanglement is a unique testament to the strangeness of quantum mechanics.
 As stated in the celebrated result of John Bell~\cite{bell1964einstein}, no local hidden variable theory can reproduce the correlated behaviors of entangled particles.
 His prediction, which is known as Bell inequality violation, and its subsequent experimental verification \cite{freedman1972experimental,fry1976experimental,aspect1981experimental,aspect1982experimental}, completely overturned traditional assumptions of how nature works and made mathematically explicit the departure quantum mechanics makes from the familiar classical world.
-This phenomenon was also described by Einstein, Podolsky, and Rosen as ``spooky action at a distance''~\cite{einstein1935can}: although they are not communicating, entangled particles can display behaviors that seem impossible, hence the term \textbf{quantum telepathy}, or pseudotelepathy~\cite{brassard2005quantum}.
-At a high level, quantum telepathy can be described as \emph{locally programmable nonlocal correlations}.
-That is, global properties of a system of entangled particles can be altered solely via actions only on individual particles and without communication.
-Why this phenomenon is possible can be tied to a particularly counterintuitive property of quantum entanglement.
-Stated plainly, \emph{just as relativity defies the ancient intuition that time is absolute, quantum entanglement defies the ancient intuition that a description of a combination of objects is the combination of their descriptions}.
-Borrowing the words of Aristotle, for a system of entangled particles, ``the whole is greater than the sum of its parts'' in an information-theoretic sense.
+This phenomenon was also described by Einstein, Podolsky, and Rosen as ``spooky action at a distance''~\cite{einstein1935can}: although they are not communicating, entangled particles can display behaviors that seem inconceivable and even uncanny.